 A few valuable pieces on marketing on Amazon can be found at:

-It’s not a natural go-to when thinking of search engines, however, last year it surpassed 2 billion searches/day putting it ahead of Bing.
+It’s not a natural go-to when thinking of search engines.
+However, it has well surpassed 2 billion searches/day, putting it ahead of Microsoft Bing.

-With more than 1.5 billion logged in visitors per month, Facebook also gives businesses and advertisers incredible market access and tends to be where people are when they’re not working (present company excluded obviously), meaning they may be in a better situation to follow their nose and get side-tracked by your offering if it’s of interest.
+With more than 1.62 billion logged-in visitors per month, Facebook also gives businesses and advertisers incredible market access and tends to be where people are when they’re not working (present company excluded obviously), meaning they may be in a better situation to follow their nose and get side-tracked by your offering if it’s of interest.

 Pros & Cons

-Depending on your target demographic, the price can run up to many dollars per click making it cheaper than Google AdWords but still pricey.
+Depending on your target demographic, the price can run up to many dollars per click, making it cheaper than Google Ads but still pricey.
 Some can argue that the traffic isn’t as targeted.

-Therein is another pro-and-con: while traffic via the AdWords search system revolves around search queries (on Google at least) lending an inherent relevancy, a lot of Facebook advertising revolves around job titles, locations, interests, and other demographic data.
-You tend to lose a bit on relevancy, however, it’s a great medium for getting in front of people when they aren’t looking for you.
+Therein is another pro-and-con: while traffic via the Google Ads search system revolves around search queries (on Google at least) lending an inherent relevancy, a lot of Facebook advertising revolves around job titles, locations, interests, and other demographic data.
+You tend to lose a bit of relevancy.
+However, it’s a great medium for getting in front of people when they aren’t looking for you.

 A few valuable pieces on marketing on Facebook can be found at:

-- 6 Tips to Optimize Your Facebook Page
+- How to Completely Optimize Your Facebook Page by Victoria Edwards

 Bing replaced MSN Search as Microsoft’s answer to Google in 2009.
-Launching with just 8.4 percent of the search market share, they quickly crossed 10 percent, and in a deal later that year to power Yahoo search, rose to 28.1 percent.
+Launching with just 8.4% of the search market share, they quickly crossed 10 percent, and in a deal, later that year to power Yahoo search rose to 28.1%.
 In 2016, they added AOL to the sites they provide search results for.

-Bing has been making a lot of plays recently in the advertising space in their effort to catch up with Google, adding a number of features to Bing Ads – ranging from improving their AdWords import functionality to keyword match changes, as well as reporting improvement to bring their systems up-to-standard and help managers already familiar with AdWords to work in their system.
+Bing has been making a lot of plays in the advertising space in their effort to catch up with Google, adding a number of features to Microsoft Ads – though they are generally all in efforts to play catch up or bring their system in line with Google’s for import ease and manager familiarity.

 Pros & Cons

-While Bing doesn’t have the market share that Google has, it is respectable in many markets including the U.S. and U.K.
+While Microsoft Bing doesn’t have the market share that Google has, it is respectable in many markets, including the U.S. and U.K.

-Due to the lower traffic, there are less SEO pros vying for the top 10 positions and studying the algorithms providing good ROI for those who do.
+Due to the lower traffic, there are fewer SEO pros vying for the top 10 positions and studying the algorithms providing good ROI for those who do.

-On the ad side, there are less sophisticated systems to work with, however, Bing is clearly catching up quickly.
-Due to the lower volume and ease of setup from existing AdWords campaigns, the lower traffic can easily be made up for by the lower CPC.
+On the ad side, there are less sophisticated systems to work with.
+Due to the lower volume and ease of setup from existing Google Ads campaigns, the lower traffic can easily be made up for by the lower CPC.

-Note: This isn’t to say to simply copy your AdWords campaigns into Bing and be done with it.
+Note: This isn’t to say to simply copy your Google Ads campaigns into Microsoft Ads and be done with it.
 Each engine needs to be managed individually for its CPC and demographics (resulting in different conversion rates, etc.).
 However, copying campaigns can greatly speed up the setup process.

 A few valuable pieces on marketing on Bing can be found at:

-Baidu was founded in 2000 and is the dominant search engine in China with over 82 percent market share where Google comes in at 0.61 percent and Bing at 0.37 percent.
+Baidu was founded in 2000 and is the dominant search engine in China, with over 69.55% market share where Google comes in at 3.76.

 Outside of China, Baidu holds little influence.
 Within the country, Baidu powers 3.3 billion searches per day.